 Figurative mangle board from Denmark, from a well-known workshop in Sigersted, dated 1804, with two birds, a heart, a vase with flowers and several houses (private collection)

 Walnut mangle board, dated 1774, from Schleswig-Holstein (Germany).
 The handle is in the shape of a mermaid and the board shows in high relief a woman holding an anchor in one hand and a dove in the other (Christian symbols of hope and the Holy Spirit).
 Private Collection

 1 Housed at the Norsk Folkemuseum in Oslo, Inv.
 No.: NM.0049693.

 2 With the exception of Dutch mangling boards (generally produced in the province of Friesland) that were without a figurative handle.

-Mangle board for sale?
+Mangle board for sale or trade?

 Detail of an archaic Swedish mangle board with the unusual presence of a foal carved under the horse-shaped handle, dated 1731 (private collection)

 Mangle board from Hungary, dated 18** (illegible), decorated with a bird and a mangling surface of half-moons (former Pierre Bellemare Collection, private collection)

 Detail of the handle of a mangle board from Denmark with an almost abstract horse, dated 1804 (private collection)

 Danish mangleboard with geometric patterns (wheel, rose, rosette, rosace, zigzag) and upholstery nails, dated 1795 (private collection)